 Friday

-In Savannah, it’s go big or go home, so start at Congress Street Social Club with large outdoor seating, bourbon-to-the-brim cocktails, a lively crowd, live music and a late night.
-There is also a full menu of BBQ, tacos and burgers (and a late-night patio grill).
-At least four nights a week, Congress Street Social Club presents DJs and bands, including local favorites like DJ Blackout, The Accomplices, The Train Wrecks, Eric Culberson and on Sundays, the blues-jam of Voodoo Soup.
+In Savannah, it’s go big or go home, so start at Congress Street Social Club with large outdoor seating, bourbon-to-the-brim cocktails, a lively crowd, live music, and a late night.
+There is also a full menu of barbecue, tacos, and burgers (and a late-night patio grill).
+At least four nights a week, Congress Street Social Club presents DJs and bands.

 Forsyth Park in Savannah